Redesigning the AttitudeLive Website for Accessibility

 - Minimum contrast ratio of 3.20:1 between text and background.

-- UI elements and graphics must have a contrast ratio of 3:1 against their background.
+- UI elements and graphics must have a contrast ratio 3:1 against their background.

 - Don't rely solely on colour to present information.